jinchenglee/CarND-Behavioral-Cloning/README.md

 The model contains dropout layers in order to reduce overfitting (model.py code 81, 85, 89, 93, 99, 103).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 47).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 47)for current datasets collected in two simulator tracks.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on both the tracks.

+ (Update: 2017 May.
+The trained NN turned out to badly overfitting when trying on yet another new track in the newer version of car simulator.
+This is understood as the training dataset is so limited, also the back-annotated heatmap shows the trained NN doens't look at the desired features, such as lanemarks.)

 #### 3. Model parameter tuning